 It would seem that 2004, the year of her 18th birthday, will be remembered as pivotal for Emmy Rossum due to her appearance in two very different films, The Day After Tomorrow (2004) and The Phantom of the Opera (2004).
-Emmy's performance in the latter film gained her a Golden Globe nomination, and should assure that she will be a memorable presence in many films to come.
+Emmy's performance in the latter film gained her a Golden Globe nomination.

-Being born and raised in New York City provided Emmy with the perfect place to start her professional career.
-After passing an audition at the Metropolitan Opera when she was 7 years old, she performed in more than 20 operas in six different languages at Lincoln Center, alongside such figures as Plácido Domingo and Luciano Pavarotti.
+Emmanuelle Grey Rossum was born in New York City, where she was raised by her single mother, Cheryl Rossum, a corporate photographer (she has only met her father a few times).
+Her mother is of Russian Jewish descent and her father has English and Dutch ancestry.
+After passing an audition at the Metropolitan Opera when she was 7 years old, Rossum performed in more than 20 operas in six different languages at Lincoln Center, alongside such figures as Plácido Domingo and Luciano Pavarotti.
 She was directed by Franco Zeffirelli in "Carmen."
 She left the opera when she entered her teenage years, as she had grown too tall to perform as a child.
 Emmy also appeared in a Carnegie Hall presentation of "The Damnation of Faust."
 She graduated from the Spence School, a private institution in Manhattan, in 1996 and then earned a high school diploma when 15 years old by taking online extension courses offered by Stanford University (Education Program for Gifted Youth).
 She later enrolled at Columbia University and studied art history and French.

 Emmy made her theatrical feature debut in the indie film Songcatcher (2000), with her good friend Rhoda Griffis, which won the Special Jury Award for Outstanding Ensemble Performance at the Sundance Film Festival in January 2000.
 Rossum received an Independent Spirit Award nomination in the category of Best Debut Performance for her performance as an Appalachian orphan.
 She played an aspiring songwriter (the title character) in the romantic comedy Nola (2003).
 Cast as the ill-fated daughter of a small-business owner in Clint Eastwood's Mystic River (2003), she projected an aura of innocence that made her character's tragic death memorable and heartbreaking.
 This was her first major studio film.